 For those unfamiliar with the stock market, the NASDAQ is geared towards young, technology-focused businesses.
 And the Dow Jones concentrates more on older, industrial organisations.
 By Friday 11th, the NASDAQ had its biggest one-day drop in a month, caused by worries over how companies such as Amazon, Google and Netflix will function in a Trump-led economy.

 On the opposite side, the Dow Jones actually hit record heights.
 The reason?
 The infrastructure spending and tax-cuts that the President-elect has promised.
 What we can deduce from this is that there is a split happening between traditional and modern organisations, between old and new, between industrial behemoths and technological giants.

 What does that have to do with small British businesses?

 This is great news for small businesses.
-To understand why, let’s look back to that stock market split between old and new companies.
-One of Trump’s campaign promises was to bring manufacturing back to the US, explaining the positive performance of the Dow Jones, and this could be benefit you as a small business in a number of ways.
+To understand why let’s look back to that stock market split between old and new companies.
+One of Trump’s campaign promises was to bring manufacturing back to the US, explaining the positive performance of the Dow Jones, and this could benefit you as a small business in a number of ways.
 For example, increased industrial competition between China and the US could drive prices for goods lower than ever before.
 This will give small British companies a boost, as access to cheaper goods or parts will help increase trading.

 If, on the other hand, you’ve formed a company that is focused more on services rather than selling physical items, the increased pressure Trump will put on Silicon Valley could work out positively.
 The power of San Francisco has made it hard for the UK to compete on the same level, but now the famous tech-hub is likely to run into restrictions, it could be just the chance the country needs to produce a world-changing startup.
-If you have been sitting on a brilliant business idea, now is the time to get it started.
+If you have been sitting on a brilliant business idea, now is the time to get started.

 How to cash in on the USA